Astra Amersham Hub

 Astra Marlow Hub - Marlow / Maidenhead

-Candidates should apply via UCAS to their preferred Astra SCITT Hub, which will then coordinate the recruitment process.
-If your application is shortlisted, you will be invited for a first stage interview at one of our Hub locations.
+Candidates should apply via either UCAS or the GOV.UK ‘Apply’ route, to their preferred Astra SCITT Hub, which will then coordinate the recruitment process.
+If your application is shortlisted, candidates will be invited for a first stage interview at one of our Hub locations.

-The application and interview process for each hub is identical and is quality assured by the Astra SCITT.
+The application and interview process for each hub is identical and is quality assured by the SCITT leadership team.
+It will take one of the following formats:

 The salary for a Salaried trainee is usually the minimum point of the Unqualified Teacher pay scale.
 The course fee on this route is paid by the main placement school.